 These pairs of photographs can provide striking visual evidence of

 To access the photos, see the Search & Order interface.
-To cite photographs taken from the Glacier Photograph Collection, please see "Citing These Data" in the documentation.
 For more information about the Repeat Photography of Glaciers special collection, see the section on Repeat Photography of Glaciers in the documentation.

 DAHLI IGY Glacier Photographs